Brandawg93/homebridge-nest-cam/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 Make sure you have the latest LTS from https://nodejs.org
-and the latest packages: `npm upgrade -g homebridge homebridge-nest-cam2`
+and the latest packages: `npm upgrade -g homebridge homebridge-nest-cam`

 Also include debug log output from startup through seeing the issue:
 `homebridge -D`